 A protest against oil dependency and the way the cult of the car dominates contemporary life, World Naked Bike Ride Day is also an unfettered celebration of individuality of the bare body.
 Many people opt to go au naturel and bike in the buff, though full nudity is optional.
-But remember: while clothes are discouraged during the event, no one should get naked before the official start of the ride.
-The organisers will once again arrange body painting stations so you can adorn your nude self with colourful patterns and slogans.
+But remember: while clothes aren't necessary during the event, no one should get naked before the official start of the ride.
+The event has a carnival vibe to it, so organisers encourage body painting and adorning your nude self with colourful patterns and slogans.

 - Various Free